JPro-one/JPro-Documentation/README.md

  proxy_http_version 1.1;
  ```

- The following procedure can be used to heko creating the file:
+ The following procedure can be used to help creating the file:

  In order to configure the domain the way a jpro server needs it, please create the following file
  (replace `yourdomain` with the real name):